GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

     }
     ```

 3. Test the access of the class members again by typing `myCar1.` and notice that the properties and the `worker` function are now unavailable.
-Any attempt to use the class member will raise an error at compile time, for example, **Property '_color' is private and only accessible within class 'Car'.**
+Any attempt to use these class members will raise an error at compile time.

     ![Intellisense showing all of the public members of the Car class with properties and the worker method set to private: accelerate, brake, color, doors, make, and turn.](../media/m05_public_private_2.jpg)